Gender Barriers to Communication

 Lack of Representation

-Women often face a lack of role models in leadership, which can discourage aspiring female leaders.
+Women often lack role models in leadership, which can discourage aspiring female leaders.
 Organizations should promote diversity to provide more role models.

 Unequal Opportunities

-Implicit bias in hiring and promotion processes can limit opportunities for women.
+Implicit bias in hiring and promotion processes can limit women’s opportunities.
 Ensuring fair processes and equal opportunities is crucial.

 Work-Life Balance